How to Help Your Aging Parent Adjust to Assisted Living

 Either way, the first few days (even months) in the new community can be challenging for your senior parent.

-Hence, it’s important to be around your seniors and offer much-needed encouragement, positive reassurance, and support to help them adjust to the new lifestyle.
+Hence, it’s essential to be around your seniors and offer much-needed encouragement, positive reassurance, and support to help them adjust to the new lifestyle.

-Here are some effective tips for easing the transition for your senior parent.
+Here are some practical tips to ease your senior parent’s transition.

 The fear of isolation is one of the top reasons why seniors are reluctant to move to an assisted living facility.